-As at December 31, 2023, a letter of credit, renewable every year, of \$4,885 (June 30, 2023: \$4,885) was issued by a Canadian bank in favor of Hydro-Québec to cover for the Hydro-Quebec's portion of the cost of construction incurred to date plus applicable taxes.
+As at March 31, 2024, a letter of credit, renewable every year, of \$4,885 (June 30, 2023: \$4,885) was issued by a Canadian bank in favor of Hydro-Québec to cover Hydro-Quebec's portion of the cost of construction incurred to date plus applicable taxes.
 The letter of credit is secured by restricted investments consisting of a Guaranteed Investment Certificate of the same amount (Note 7).